-St. Catherine University, also known as St. Kate’s, is one of the largest private women’s universities in the nation and one of the most culturally diverse campuses in Minnesota.
+St. Kate's, is the largest private Catholic women's university in the nation and one of the most culturally diverse campuses in Minnesota.
 At St. Kate’s, you’ll be able to find and claim an education in which the talents, aspirations and contributions of women are not only valued but acknowledged as central to the world’s future.
 With more than 60 majors offered and the ability to pursue graduate degrees, plus an additional 35 majors offered in partnership with neighboring Twin Cities private colleges, you can apply your skills and earn your degree.
 Our campus is nestled in the beautiful Highland Park neighborhood of St. Paul.
 Shop, grab a bite, see a show or enjoy the great outdoors, the Highland Park neighborhood has so much to offer within walking distance.
 Plus museums, recreation and entertainment in both Minneapolis and St. Paul is a quick transit ride away.

 St. Kate's is a women’s, Catholic, liberal arts university founded in 1905 by the Sisters of St. Joseph of Carondelet, a group of visionary women on a mission to educate women to lead and influence.
 St. Kate’s is a place where you can realize your full potential among people invested in the education of women, where you can freely express yourself with the fellowship and support of your peers, where leadership is encouraged and not a competition and strong women role models are everywhere.